Ipstenu/varnish-http-purge/readme.txt

 = How can I see what the plugin is sending to the cache service? =

 Yes _IF_ the service has an interface.
 Sadly Nginx does not.
 [Detailed directions can be found on the debugging section on GitHub](https://github.com/Ipstenu/varnish-http-purge/wiki).
 Bear in mind, these interfaces tend to be command-line only.

-= Don't you work at DreamHost?
-Is this Official or DreamHost only? =

-* Yes, I do work for DreamHost
-* No, this plugin is not DreamHost Only

-This plugin is installed by default for _all_ DreamPress installs on DreamHost, and I maintain it for DreamHost, but it was not originally an official DreamHost plugin which means I will continue to support all users to the best of my ability.

 == Changelog ==